The Filtered LIfe

 How It Works

-For every Brita Longlast replacement filter or Brita System with Longlast purchased, Brita will donate $1 to our school grant program.* Thanks for helping us filter out water bottle waste in schools.
+This past Spring, for every Brita Longlast replacement filter or Brita System with Longlast purchased, Brita gave $1 to our school grant program.* Thanks for helping us filter out water bottle waste in schools.

 Find Schools in Need